Malaria in Pregnancy

 Malaria is an insidious killer that is laying in wait for pregnant women and the children they carry.

 The red blood cells become filled with the new parasites and burst to release them to attack other red blood cells.
-At the same time they also release poisons produced from the destruction of red blood cells, this causes fever and it is at this time that the symptoms of Malaria are first experienced as the body tries to grapple with the presence of the parasitesnin the blood.
+At the same time, they also release poisons produced from the destruction of red blood cells, which causes fever.
+At this time, the symptoms of Malaria are first experienced as the body tries to grapple with the presence of the parasites in the blood.

-After 36 to 72 hours (depending on the type of Malaria) the red blood cell is destroyed and parasites in greater numbers re-enter the blood stream and attack more red blood cells.
-The destruction of large numbers of red blood cells is a major cause of anemia.
+After 36 to 72 hours (depending on the type of Malaria), the red blood cell is destroyed, and parasites in more significant numbers re-enter the bloodstream and attack more red blood cells.
+The destruction of large numbers of red blood cells is a significant cause of anaemia.

-With placental malaria, large numbers of red blood cells containing parasites lodge in the microcirculation of the placenta which is rich in capillaries, and because of its relative isolation from the rest of the circulatory system, it is an ideal place for malaria parasites to multiply.
+With placental malaria, large numbers of red blood cells containing parasites lodge in the microcirculation of the placenta, which is rich in capillaries.
+Because of its relative isolation from the rest of the circulatory system, it is an ideal place for malaria parasites to multiply.
 Thus large numbers of new parasites are produced in the placenta.
-These are eventually released and attack more red blood cells putting both the mother and child at great risk.
+These are eventually released and attack more red blood cells, putting the mother and child at significant risk.

-The blocking of the capillaries in the placenta congests the microcirculation resulting in hypoxia and blockage of nutrients to the unborn child.
-This can cause, abortion, still birth, early labor, reduction of weight gain in the child or slow the development of the growing fetus.
+Blocking the capillaries in the placenta congests the microcirculation, resulting in hypoxia and blockage of nutrients to the unborn child.
+This can cause abortion, stillbirth, early labour, reduction of weight gain in the child, or slow the development of the growing fetus.
 The child can also be infected with malaria.

 “Placental malaria complicates the way that the malaria is treated”